Knowing your ideal client personas can improve your brand’s sales, marketing, and more.

 - What publications and social media platforms do you most often read and use?

-Pro tip: It’s also a good idea to connect with your sales team to get additional insight on potential patterns they may have noticed about your existing clients, prospects, and target personas.
+Pro tip: It’s a good idea to connect with your sales team to get additional insight on potential patterns they may have noticed about your existing clients, leads, and target personas.

 What to do once you know your ideal client persona